KlenJan/DnD/README.md

 # Foundry VTT D&D 5e
 paladin dnd macros with some animations and sound effects - customized for me, so you need to replace stuff you're not gonna use

-for animations you need fxmaster, automated animation and tokenmagicfx, most animations are done through interface, only lay on hands uses fxmaster

 replace sounds files with your own or just comment out the lines that use them as well as animations

 List of abilities: